oracle-livelabs/spatial-graph/adb-graph/llm-generated-graph/process-data-for-graph/process_data_for_graph.md

           </copy>
       ```

-## Task 4: Populate the graph edge tables
+3. Populate the graph edge tables

       Paste the PL/SQL: